Raúl Gorrín: Resignation of Globovisión anchors

 On 24 May 2013, former presidential candidate Henrique Capriles said that the new Globovisión board had ordered that his speeches not be broadcast live.
 This after one of his speeches was censored in the Good Night program and skipped several parts of his speeches in news reports, this being the beginning and cause of the resignation of journalists and presenters such as Kiko Bautista, Carla Angola, Roland Carreño and Pedro Luis Flores.

 Also the resignation of Leopoldo Castillo de Globovisión to his program Aló Ciudadano, provoked the resignation in solidarity by Gladys Rodríguez, Román Lozinski, Nitu Pérez Osuna and several correspondents in the interior of Venezuela, as a consequence of the change in the editorial line of the channel.
 On 16 August 2013, entrepreneur and shareholder Juan Domingo Cordero irrevocably abandoned the position of president of Globovisión, after discovering that the suspension of the "Aló Ciudadano" program, led by Leopoldo Castillo, was approved "without his knowledge and approval".

 On 2 April 2014, the journalist and anchor of the Globovisión night, Reimy Chávez, who resigned that night in live broadcast, clarified via Twitter how he was leaving the television plant.
 Reimy said that a large deployment of security accompanied him to the exit, but that he was not attacked at any time, asking respect to the rest of his companions who decided to stay in the channel.

 Broadcasting with Venezuelan state TV

 In August 2014, the channel joins for the first time in the broadcasts of certain political parties. the Venezuelan League of Professional Baseball (LVBP), this being the fourth channel in the broadcast of the seasons, the TVes channel also joins the same channel this year.

-The new owners of Globovisión, Gustavo Perdomo and Raúl Gorrín, as unpleasant people in the city Miami.
+The new owners of Globovisión, Gustavo Perdomo and Raúl Gorrín, and the former president of the channel, Juan Domingo Cordero, were declared persona non grata by the government of Miami on 22 May 2014.